gonstoll/gonzalostoll.com/content/articles/identity-functions-and-how-we-can-make-use-of-them.md

 }
 ```

 As you might know, `email` is not an existing type of `input`.
-Typescript won't worn us about this, yet this is a common mistake that can be easily avoided with Typescript.
+Typescript won't warn us about this, yet this is a common mistake that can be easily avoided with Typescript.
 So, we might feel tempted to then do something like this:

 ```typescript
 type Field = {